This information explains how to care for yourself after your neuroblastoma vaccine at Memorial Sloan Kettering (MSK).

 - Your healthcare provider will give you a prescription for allergy medication.
 Make sure you have the medication with you before you leave the hospital.

-- Don’t take any allergy medication, such as hydroxyzine (Vistaril®) or diphenhydramine (Benadryl®), for allergic reactions unless your healthcare provider says it’s okay.
+- Don’t take any allergy medication, such as hydroxyzine (Vistaril®) or diphenhydramine (Benadryl®), for allergic reactions unless your healthcare provider says it’s OK.

-- Don’t take any steroids, such as hydrocortisone (Cortizone-10®), for allergic reactions unless your healthcare provider says it’s okay.
+- Don’t take any steroids, such as hydrocortisone (Cortizone-10®), for allergic reactions unless your healthcare provider says it’s OK.

 - If the hives, redness, or swelling don’t go away after taking allergy medication, call your healthcare provider.

 Call 911 if you have difficulty breathing or your lips, tongue, or throat become swollen.

 You may have a fever of 100.4° F (38 ° C) or higher, after your injection.
 The fever may be related to the vaccine or a sign of infection.
 If you have a fever, call your healthcare provider for more instructions.

 Central venous catheter infections